Haugean movement

 The Haugean movement or Haugeanism (haugianere/haugianarar) was a Pietistic state church reform movement intended to bring new life and vitality into the Church of Norway, which had been often characterized by formalism and lethargy.
 The movement emphasized personal diligence, enterprise and frugality.

 Background

 The Haugean movement took its name from the lay evangelist Hans Nielsen Hauge (1771–1824).
-It played an important part in nurturing the democratic folk movement of the time, and stimulating the entrance into politics of representatives of the rural population.
-It increased tensions between the more privileged classes and the common people, as well as between the clergy and the laity.

-Hans Nielsen Hauge worked as a lay preacher at a time when such activity was forbidden by law.
-The Conventicle Act of 1741 (Konventikkelplakaten) prohibited any religious meetings (conventicles) not authorized by the state church: a response to radical Pietism within Norwegian cities.
-The act decreed that religious gatherings could be held only under the supervision of a state-approved minister of the Church of Norway.
-The pastor was thought to be the only person who could correctly interpret Christian teachings.
-The ministers had the sole right to administer the sacraments, and as a public official he was accountable to the state for the Christian indoctrination of his flock.

-Hauge came to feel that he had a divine call which made it mandatory for him to break this law and proclaim the word of God directly among his fellowmen.
-He advocated a priesthood of all believers.
-He felt that people had to be awakened to a consciousness of their sins before they could begin to gain salvation through the grace of God.
-According to Hauge's views, the state church failed to provide parishioners with a personal religious experience.
-Hauge’s religious teachings were therefore viewed as attacks on the state church and its ministers.

 Over a period of 18 years, Hauge published 33 books.
 Hauge traveled, mostly by foot, throughout much of Norway.
 Hauge was arrested several times and faced state persecution.
 He was imprisoned no less than fourteen times between 1794 and 1811, spending a total of nine years in prison.
 Upon his release from prison in 1811, he took up work as a farmer and industrialist at Bakkehaugen near Christiania (now Oslo).
 He later bought the Bredtvet farm (now the current site of Bredtvet Church in Oslo) where he lived out his life.

 In the movement's early days, Hauge's emphasis on equality between men and women was a key aspect; women such as Sara Oust served as lay preachers.